czl9707/notes-n-writings/Python Async Tests.md

 # Bridging the gap between Pytest and Asyncio

 System and integration tests sometimes require substantial execution time.
-The `pytest-asyncio-concurrent` plugin was developed through exerimentation with different approaches to address efficiency challenge.
+The `pytest-asyncio-concurrent` plugin was developed through experimentation with different approaches to address efficiency challenge.

 ## Why run tests async?

-When we discussing asynchronism in the context of unit tests, the rationale fairly straightforward.
-Unit tests follow test isolation principle, which means each unit test should be executed in its own controlled environment, with no dependencies  shared across different tests.
-Thus, the default behavior of most unit test framework are executing tests sequentially in a predetermined order.
+When we discuss asynchronism in the context of unit tests, the rationale fairly straightforward.
+Unit tests follow test isolation principle, which means each unit test should be executed in its own controlled environment, with no dependencies being  shared across different tests.
+Thus, the default behavior of most unit test frameworks execute tests sequentially in a predetermined order.

 However, the situation differs when it comes to integration tests, particularly system tests.
 System tests are typically against an actively running system, to verify that the functionality of the system or a component of it is working as designed.
 Unit tests, by contrast, are more focused on the behavior of a certain code block inside controled test environment.

 As of 2025, Most of software systems handles concurrency in some form, allowing multiple operations to occur simultaneously -- 'sharing' becomes the nature.
-Therefore, forcing executing system tests sequetially is no longer necessary.
+Therefore, forcing sequetial execution is no longer necessary.
 That's probably why library like `Cucumber` and `Playwright` support concurrency out of box.
 From this perspective, test concurrency should mirror the concurrency model of the system being tested--sequential tesing of concurrent systems creates an unnecessary contraint.

 ## Concerns when Running Tests Concurrently

-Just like making a single-thread service supporting multi-thread in most cases won't be simply having multiple threads runing the old stuff, the same principle applies to testing.
+Just like making a single-thread service support multi-thread in most cases won't be simply adding more threads without any other changes, the same principle applies to testing.

 ### Dependency Management